 “Great,” I said.

 Here we learn a lot about Michael, Mark, and even Loren, as the author shows us about their character and action through dialogue, inner thoughts, and action.
-Chichton is showing us a lot about Michael’s upcoming trip to climb Kilamanjaro.
+Crichton is showing us a lot about Michael’s upcoming trip to climb Kilimanjaro.

 Now consider how this might be presented in narrative summary: